philipparvaneh/Interactive-Lab-Hub/Lab 4/README.md

 ### Part F
 ### Record

+***** WORKED WITH PHILIP O'REGGIO ************

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:

 * "Looks like": shows how the device should look, feel, sit, weigh, etc.

+Smaller in size, a box similar to something like a garage door opener.
+Large enough so that it is easy to interact with but not so large that it impedes its main function.
+Would be wall mounted, so the weight should be light enough to not put too much pressure on the wall it is on.
+It would not usually be held, so the weight of it doesn't matter too much in terms of making it comfortable for people.

 * "Works like": shows what the device can do

+Users would be detected by the distance sensor on the front.
+Once the user is detected, then the user can then input in a code using the joystick on the front.
+They confirm the code by pressing in with the joystick.
+The capabilities of the device itself include the distant sensor on the front, used mainly for making the system show something on the display.
+It has an oled screen to be able to display what the user pressed and show other UI elements, like confirmation menus and related.
+The Joystick is the main source of user input, which lets the user interact with the system.

 * "Acts like": shows how a person would interact with the device

+When a user walks up to the doorway, they need to manipulate the joystick in a certain combination of motions to unlock the door and be able to pass through.
+By utilizing the distance sensor, the user would just need to approach the device/doorway and it will detect the presence and enable the device.
+Once the correct combination is entered, the green light will flash to let the user know they have successfully entered the password and now may enter; vice versa, if incorrectly done, the red light will flash and will keep the door locked.

 ![image0 (4)](https://user-images.githubusercontent.com/111994216/196325813-56215fe2-bc23-4229-b371-bf2552753e65.jpeg)